chris-barry/i2spy/client/README.md

 Put this in a cronjob for once an hour at a random minute.

 `http_proxy='http://127.0.0.1:4444'; python client.py --token $TOKEN`.

+*NOTE:*: If you use kytv's Debian packaged, please add `-i /var/lib/i2p/i2p-config/netDb/` to the `client.py` parameters.

 To generate a crontab entry, you can run: